geek-cookbook/geek-cookbook/docs/community/mastodon.md

 icon: fontawesome/brands/mastodon
 status: new
 ---

-# Toot me up, buttercup!
+# Join geeky / selfhosted Mastodon

 Mastondon is a self-hosted / open-source microblogging platform (*heavily inspired by Twitter*), which supports federation, rather than centralization.
 Like email, any user on any Mastodon instance can follow, "toot" (*not tweet!*), and reply to any user on any *other* instance.